 Year Autumn Spring Summer EYFS To recognise the importance of friendship: Know that friendships can make us feel happy.
 Know some ways that we can make new friends feel welcome.
 To recognise the importance of saying sorry and forgiveness: Know that arguing with friends and then making up can make friendships stronger.
 That resorting to violence is never right.
 To recognise that all families are different: Identify different members of the family.
-Understand how members of a family can help each other.
-I To understand that we are all different but can still be friends: Know that we can be friends with people who are different to us.
+Understand how members of a family can help each other. ł To understand that we are all different but can still be friends: Know that we can be friends with people who are different to us.
 To discuss how children grow and change: Understand that babies need care and support.
 Know that older children can do more by themselves.
 To explore different types of families and who to ask for help: Know there are different types of families.
 To identify who can help when families make us feel unhappy or unsafe.
 Know which people we can ask for help.
 2 To introduce the concept of gender stereotypes: Understand that some people have fixed ideas about what boys and girls can do.
-To identify differences between males and females: Describe the difference between male and female babies.
+To identify differences between males and females: Describe the difference between male and females: and female babies.
 To explore some of the differences between males and females and to understand how this is part of the lifecycle: Describe some differences between male and female animals.
 Understand that making a new life needs a male and a female.
 To focus on sexual difference and name body parts: Describe the physical differences between males and females.
 Name the different body part.
-3 To identify that people are unique and to respect those differences: Know and respect the body differences between ourselves and others.
-To explore the differences between male and female bodies: Name male and female body parts using agreed words.
-To consider appropriate and inappropriate physical contact and consent: Understand that each person's body belongs to them.
+3 To identify that people are unique and to respect those differences: To consider appropriate and inappropriate physical contact and consent: Understand that each person's body belongs to them.
 Understand personal space and unwanted touch.
-To explore different types of families and who to go to for help and support: Understand that all families are different and have different family members.
-Identify who to go to for help and support.
+To explore different types of families and who to go to for help and support: